Z2hMedia/developer-docs-portal/playground.bibabots.com/Guides/Getting Started.md

-# Getting Started
+Getting Started
----

-### Getting A Key

-Ask Sean.
+===

-### Security
+## Security

-To make a request, users must be authenticated via Firebase.
+To make a request, users must be authenticated via one of the following:

-### Using the API

-Browse the reference section of this site to see examples of what you can do with this API and how to use it.
-You can use the **Try this API** tool on the right side of an API method page to generate a sample request.
+* Firebase (biba-data-serv, biba-cloud, or biba-backend projects)
+* Google ID Token

+Once you've logged in via Firebase or have your Google ID token, get a JWT and put it in the `Authorization` header.